creeperdoesredstone/minify_sb3/README.md

 - `mutation.warp` values are normalized from the string forms `"true"` and `"false"` to real booleans.
 - The script keeps required empty container objects intact by default and only removes them when you explicitly enable `--remove-empty-fields` or `--remove-empty-inputs`.
 - All `.wav` sound files are converted to `.mp3` automatically using `ffmpeg`.
 It is important to note that this functionality is not exposed as a CLI flag.
-- The `rate` and `sampleCount` metadata of each sound asset is removed, unless the flag `--keep-sound-metadata` is set.
+- The `rate` and `sampleCount` metadata of each sound asset are removed, unless the flag `--keep-sound-metadata` is set.

 ### Sprite comments and block comment links